 The Female Man, a science fiction novel by Joanna Russ

 The Female Man may be the angriest book I've ever read.
-Russ is a powerful writer; strong recommend if you like feminist scifi, but be aware you're in for a rough ride emotionally.
-The book's style is deliberately disjointed: chronological order is unclear; the point of view shifts without warning among three different protagonists; at other times narration is third-person omniscient or imitates an interview transcript.
+Russ is a powerful writer; strong recommend if you like feminist scifi, but you're in for a rough ride emotionally.
+The book's style is deliberately disjointed; chronological order is unclear; the point of view shifts without warning among three different protagonists; at other times narration is third-person omniscient or imitates an interview transcript.
 Christine Love helps you get into her characters' heads; Russ throws you in, and expects you to put in the effort to understand them, to figure out their particular idioms, their reference points and core beliefs.